mdcutone/psychxr/README.md

 ## Contributing

 If you would like to expand on PsychXR, feel free to submit pull requests.
-Help for doing the following:
+Help for doing the following would be greatly appreciated:

 * OpenXR or OpenVR support
-* OpenHMD support
+* Driver access for other VR related tools such as OptiTrack(tm) and Leap Motion devices.

 ## Authors